Dida (footballer, born 1979)

-Eduardo Gabriel dos Santos Filho, better known as Dida (Palmeira dos Índios, February 4, 1979) is retired right back.
+Eduardo Gabriel dos Santos Filho, better known as Dida (born February 4, 1979) is Brazilian former professional footballer who played as a right-back.

 Career

-It was formed in the basic categories of Flamengo where he was still known as Eduardo.
+Did was born in Palmeira dos Índios.
+He was formed in the basic categories of Flamengo where he was still known as Eduardo.
 He played for Flamengo until 1999.

 After leaving the red and black, was to defend the América-SP, in 2000, arriving the year after Brasiliense, which came to be called only by Dida.

 In 2004, the Brazilian played for Guarani, returning in 2005 to the alligator to be cast that would be demoted to Serie B.

 He played for Atlético Goianiense and the series B by América de Natal.

 In 2009, the league Dida played at Santa Helena, Goiás.

 In 2010, Dida returned to Atlético Goianiense, and plays with the number 13 shirt.